jigypeper/gcf-rs/post.md

 Ok(())
 ```
 Given that we are running in another shell, our main function returns a result enum.
-Which gives us the option tk explicitly handle the error case.
+Which gives us the option to explicitly handle the error case.